 |Part 2: Extending NVIDIA TensorRT with custom layers using CUDA||DRIVE AGX||

 The second installment of this webinar series explains how to extend TensorRT with custom operations, running custom layers through TensorRT using the plugin interface.
 For the fastest implementation of custom layers, it is necessary to use the same GPU by building CUDA kernels on which the optimized engine will run.
+We present the CUDA kernel implementations with optimizations.
 We then cover TensorRT plugins and how to adapt CUDA kernel as a part of the TensorRT plugin for DNN model optimization with a sample application.

 |Part 1: Optimizing DNN inference using CUDA and TensorRT on DRIVE AGX||DRIVE AGX||